 AIFMs can raise and manage funds on a cross-border basis in other EU countries under the "passport option", if the respective fund qualifies as "Special AIF" (that is, its interests or shares can only be held by professional investors as defined in Directive 2004/39/EC on markets in financial instruments (MiFID) or (for marketing in Germany only) semi-professional investors within the meaning of the KAGB).
-To be categorised as a semi-professional investor, investors must fulfil at least one of the following criteria:
+Semi-professional investors must fulfil at least one of the following criteria:

 They commit to invest at least EUR200,000 and can prove in relation to the AIFM that they have the necessary market knowledge, expertise and experience for the investment.

 They are staff members of the AIFM who have influence on the risk profile of the AIFM or the AIF, that assume control functions or have a comparable status, and members of the board of directors of the externally managed AIF.

 They commit to invest at least EUR10 million in the specific AIF.